 Aneurysmal subarachnoid hemorrhage

 Treatment via intravenous route should be started via intravenous route as soon as possible after the onset of clinical vasospasm and should continue for a minimum of 5 days and a maximum of 14 days.
-If the condition has surgical treatment, nimodipine should be maintained at the same dose for a minimum of 5 days.
+If the condition has surgical treatment, nimodipine should continue at the same dose for a minimum of 5 days.

 During surgery, a freshly prepared dilute solution of nimodipine (20 ml of a dilute solution of nimodipine: 1 ml of nimodipine concentrated intravenous infusion solution and 19 ml of Ringer solution) warmed up to blood temperature may be instilled intracisternally.
 This dilution must be used immediately after preparation.